act-rules/act-rules.github.io/_rules/video-captions-f51b46.md

 ---
 id: f51b46
-name: `video` element auditory content has captions
+name: '`video` element auditory content has captions'
 rule_type: atomic
 description: |
   This rule checks that captions are available for audio information in non-streaming `video` elements.